-Features LARGE LCD display, shows the Instantaneous Flow Rate, Total Flow, in user selectable units.
-One of the first Ultrasonic flow meters with data logger.
+Features LARGE LCD display, shows the Instantaneous Flow Rate, Total Flow, in user-selectable units.
+One of the first Ultrasonic flow meters with a data logger.
 Both 24 VDC and universal AC power capability

 - Medium: Any acoustically conductive fluid with less than 5% air bubbles or solids